 Toka Puia is owned by Auckland Council and managed by Auckland Transport.

 How many car parks are available in Takapuna?

-Takapuna has about 2300 public car park spaces (both on and off-street) – the 40 Anzac Street carpark site provides 250 of these.
-As part of providing for current and future parking requirements, we are redeveloping part of the Gasometer site into a multi-level car park with 420 spaces.
+Takapuna has about 2,300 public car park spaces (both on and off-street) – the 40 Anzac Street car park site provides 250 of these.
+To provide for current and future parking requirements, in November 2020 Eke Panuku delivered a new car park building on part of the Gasometer site with 420 spaces.

 How did you assess car parking requirements?

 After carrying out a car parking assessment, Auckland Transport told us it needed to replace 400 car parks within the Anzac Street and Gasometer sites, and future-proof for a further 350-500 car parks over the next 30 years.
 This meets the current demand for short-stay parking and provides for Takapuna centre’s forecast growth.